romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the implications of deploying within a single organization compared to multiple organizations on platforms like GitHub?
+Q: What are the implications of deploying within a single organization compared to multiple organizations on platforms like GitHub?
 <details><summary>Show the answer</summary><p>

 - **Multiple organizations increase operational flexibility but come with higher complexity and potential cost**